jacobphillips99/protorubric/README.md

 ## Evaluation with Ground Truth

-Use `RubricWithAnswers` to compare rubric evaluation against known answers:
+Use `RubricWithAnswers` to compare rubric evaluation against known answers, or even invoke `teacher_force=True` to force the rubric to use the known answers when considering dependent requirements:

 ```python
 from open_rubric.eval.rubric_with_answers import RubricWithAnswers, generate_test_answers